Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Theoretical Characterization of RL Training Dynamics

-In the remaining part of this section, we adopt Assumption \ref{assum:fixed_succ} and use $p_{\mathrm{succ}}(\br) = \pi_{\btheta} (\ba_{T} |\bq,\br )$ to denote the fixed success rate for the given pattern $\br$.
-We first provide theoretical explanations for our empirical findings using the general autoregressive policy (Eq \ref{eq:general_policy}).
-We then analyze RLVR training dynamics using the tabular policy (Eq \ref{eq:tabular_policy}).
-Specifically, we examine two distinct cases of optimization behavior: one where models readily converge to optimal states, and another where they encounter significant optimization challenges and attain a substantially slower convergence, as illustrated in Figure \ref{fig:theoretical_framework} (\emph{Right}).
+In the remaining part of this section, we adopt Assumption \ref{assum:fixed_succ} and use $p^*(\br) = \pi_{\btheta} (\ba^* |\bq,\br )$ to denote the fixed success rate for the given pattern $\br$.
+We first derive the optimal policy for the RL objective (Eq.\ref{eq:rl_obj}) under the general autoregressive policy (Eq.\ref{eq:general_policy}).
+We then analyze RLVR and RLIF training dynamics using the tabular policy (Eq.~\ref{eq:tabular_policy}).